Skip to main content

 Install Inworld to the Project

-Download the plugins from the following page found here
+First, download the Inworld SDK plugins from the following page found here: Unreal SDK

-Ensure that your Unreal Engine project is not running by closing the Editor, or by stopping the process from Visual Studio.
+Ensure that your Unreal Engine project is not currently running by either closing the Editor or stopping the process from Visual Studio.

 Place the desired Inworld plugins inside your projects Plugins directory.